nmfs-opensci/quarto-thesis/README.md

 Quarto extension for a masters or PhD thesis based on Masters/Doctoral Thesis, LaTeX Template, Version 2.5 (27 Aug 2017)

+You can play with it on RStudio Cloud without installing anything: https://rstudio.cloud/content/4383755

 ## Warning.
 Chapter 1 has R code

 Python and Julia users: After you install the extension, search for `{r}` in `Chapters/Chapter1.qmd` and get rid of the R code (for a table and a figure) or replace with Python or Julia code.